nicholasdunbar/cucumber-sandbox/readme.md

 # Sandbox for Cucumber, RSpec, Capybara and Marionette

+If you want to build Rspec or Cucumber tests on top of Selenium and Capybara...

 This is a full set-up of the above technologies since many browsers have been implementing the W3C standard for automation the Selenium and Capybara testing world has been in flux.

-There was the FF48 switch to Marrionette which now seems to be mostely stable and Safari is still transitioning.
+There was the FF48 switch to Marionette which now seems to be mostly stable and Safari is still transitioning.
 A lot of the examples on the web are out-of-date now.
 This project was created to give everyone a fresh start and a chance to see what a set-up looks like with the new stuff.
-In it you will find examples of using different browsers with different set-ups.
+In it you will find examples of using different browsers with different initializations.
 You can clone this repository for your own learning and start playing with these libraries.
-Since Marrionette is still being developed a few features may not work.
+Since Marionette is still being developed a few features may not work.
 Safari is still further behind since (6/19/2017)

 Tested on : Mac OSX 10.12.5 Sierra

 ## How to set up the environment
 run the bash script `set-up-env.sh`

+## How to upgrade the environment
+run the bash script `upgrade-env.sh`

 ## Examples of how to use different technology combinations
 cucumber+capybara - multiple examples in features folder